sprinthubmobile/content-style-guide/04-grammar-and-mechanics.html.md

 Avoid spelling out URLs, but when you need to, leave off the http://www.

-#### Writing about Mailchimp
+#### Writing about Sprinthub

-Our company's legal entity name is "The Rocket Science Group, LLC."
-Our trade name is "Mailchimp."
-Use "The Rocket Science Group, LLC" only when writing legal documents or contracts.
-Otherwise, use "Mailchimp."
+Our company's legal entity name is "Sprint Innovation Hub Ltd." Our trade name is "Sprinthub."
+Use "Sprint Innovation Hub Ltd." only when writing legal documents or contracts.
+Otherwise, use "Sprinthub" or "Sprinthub Mobile."

-Always capitalize the first “M” and lowercase the “c” in Mailchimp.
+Always capitalize the first “S” and the “M” in Sprinthub Mobile.

-Refer to Mailchimp as “we,” not “it.”
+Refer to Sprinthub as “we,” not “it.”

-Capitalize branded terms, like Mailchimp Presents.
-We also capitalize pricing plan names (Premium, Standard, Essentials, and Free) to distinguish them from generic use of those adjectives.
+Capitalize branded terms, like Sprinthub Presents.

 Don’t capitalize descriptive product or feature names, like email or landing pages.

-- Mandrill
 - templates
-- Mailchimp’s mobile app
+- Sprinthub’s mobile app
-- Essentials plan

 #### Writing about other companies